 Full-fledged collaborators

-Research is for humanities, arts and social science students, too.
+Research for humanities, arts and social science students

 Research at Conn isn’t limited to the STEM fields.
 In fact, we offer a special stipend for work in the humanities, social sciences and arts through our ConnSSHARP program (Connecticut College Social Sciences, Humanities, Arts, Research Program.)